Valtellina War: Result and Historical Assessment

-Urban VIII sent Cardinal Francesco Barberini, who was his nephew, as legate to Paris to seek peace in 1625; he was also authorized by Spain.Due to a rebellion in France, this gave Richelieu the excuse to begin to negotiate terms.
+Urban VIII sent Cardinal Francesco Barberini, who was his nephew, as legate to Paris to seek peace in 1625; he was also authorized by Spain.
+Due to a rebellion in France, this gave Richelieu the excuse to begin to negotiate terms.

 In Spring news that a treaty between Spain and France, called the treaty of Monzon, had been secretly negotiated in Madrid was revealed.
-The manner of the treaty and not the matter of the treaty caused anger among France's allies (Savoy and Venice). who were not included in the negotatations.
+The manner of the treaty and not the content of the treaty caused anger among France's allies (Savoy and Venice), who were not included in the negotiations.

 The Treaty of Monzon, granted the Valtelline self-rule guaranteed by the Papacy, Spain, and France, with Spain and France having de facto right of passage.
 With both France and Spain having equal rights to the passes.
 The Grisons and Valtelline Protestants received nothing.

-The treaty, mediated by the Papal States, resulted in Valtellina being placed under Catholic control, this caused doubt who could transit through the valley.
+The treaty, mediated by the Papal States, resulted in Valtellina being remained under Grison control with significant Catholic autonomy, this caused doubt who could transit through the valley.
 French forces in the Valtellina's forts were replaced by Papal ones and, although the forts were supposed to be destroyed, they were not.
 Savoy was obliged to make its own peace and now sought a Spanish alliance..

 Richelieu wrote in his memoirs that he had 'made Spanish pride bend' and restored liberty to the passes..
 Early historians agreed with this ascertion, Jules Michelet wrote 'France, master of the Valtellina by arms dictated the peace of Monzon to Spain.' with Grison historian Conrad Meyer Von Knonau also writing 'France forced Spain and the Three Leagues to accept a solution serving its own interest.
-Some Modern assessments also similarly state The Treaty of Monzon was 'negotiated under French intiative and pressure.' forcing Spain to recognize France's right to intervene in Italy.
+Some Modern assessments also similarly state The Treaty of Monzon was 'negotiated under French initiative and pressure.' forcing Spain to recognize France's right to intervene in Italy.

 However, other historians disagree with this ascertion, and suggest the treaty was more favourable to Spain.
-Wilson writes 'Monzon represented a serious reversal for Richelieu' and that that 'Spain had won the first round.'
+Wilson writes 'Monzon represented a serious reversal for Richelieu' and that 'Spain had won the first round.'

-Others provide a more balanced viewpoint, that Monzon was a Strategic Stalemate and that it was a religious victory for the catholicism but a political compromise.
+Others provide a more balanced viewpoint, that Monzon was a strategic stalemate and that it was a religious victory for Catholicism but a political compromise.